grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/best-practices.md

 - **Don't use the local file system** - Different plugins share the same environment.
 For security reasons, plugins shouldn't rely on local files.
 - **Don't use environment variables** - Environment variables are also a security risk and should be avoided.
 For configuration to a particular data source, use the `jsonData` or `secureJsonData` fields in the `plugin.json` file.
 If configuration is needed for the plugin which is shared among data sources, then use the [`plugin` configuration](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#pluginplugin_id).
 - **Plugins should not execute arbitrary code in the backend** - Again, this is a security risk and should be avoided.
 If your plugin needs to execute code, provide a list of allowed commands and validate the input before executing it.
-- **Don't expose sensitive information** - For security reasons, avoid exposing sensitive information such as secrets.
 - **In general, any error happening should be logged with level `error`.**
 - **Don't use the `info` level: use the `debug` level instead.**